 In FY 2013, Joint Base Elmendorf Richardson’s newly constructed landfill gas waste-to-energy plant generated 44,000 megawatt-hours of renewable energy, saving the Air Force almost $1.8 million in energy costs.
 For many years the Anchorage Municipal Solid Waste Landfill, located adjacent to Joint Base Elmendorf Richardson in Anchorage, Alaska, collected and burned landfill gas.
 To increase the installation’s renewable energy use and improve energy security, the team partnered with the Municipality of Anchorage and Doyon Utilities to convert the landfill gas into usable energy for the base.
 This is first landfill gas-to-energy facility constructed in Alaska, and includes an electric power generation plant, a landfill gas processing module and pipeline, an electric tie to the base’s D-Street substation, and a natural gas pipeline.
 The partner utility operates and maintains the plant through a utility energy services contract with the base.
-The anticipated lifecycle renewable energy production is approximately 3,000,000 megawatt-hours over 46 years, for $70 million in savings.
-Operation of the facility resulted in a reduction of 7,800 tons of greenhouse gas emissions in FY 2013.
+The anticipated life cycle renewable energy production is approximately 3 million megawatt-hours over 46 years, for $70 million in savings.
+Facility operation reduced greenhouse gas emissions by 7,800 tons in FY 2013.
 With additional generators due to come online in 2016, the facility will avoid nearly 14,000 tons of greenhouse gases per year.

 U.S. Air Force